adolfojmnz/littlelemon-API/README.md

 python manage.py makemigrations && python manage.py migrate
 ```

-The default sqlite3 database is included in the repository, therefore, the above commands are not required, but if you wish to use a different database, make the pertinent configurations, and generate and apply the migrations.
+The default sqlite3 database is included in the repository, therefore, the above commands are not required, but if you wish to use a different database, make the pertinent configurations, and apply the migrations.

 **Run the server**